Saxonville Historic District

 The properties are documented on standardized forms that MHC provides following their strict statewide standards.
 These forms include basic information on a property, such as date of construction, historic name, historic use, and materials, but also include a written architectural description and a historical narrative.
 These forms describe the important architectural features of a building, outline any significant changes the property has undergone, and give a description of the property’s owners and occupants, and their relationship to the larger Saxonville and Framingham community.

 This work does not involve interior research on any property; all photography and investigation is done from the public way.
-Primary and secondary sources such as deeds, maps, and town histories are used to develop the historical narrative.
+Primary and secondary sources such as deeds, maps, and city histories are used to develop the historical narrative.

 Once the project is completed we will be able to provide the forms to interested property owners.